Electrical Engineering (MSc, 1.5 Years or 3 Semesters)

 Letter grades are calculated based on the weight of the final exam and the continuous assessment and the actual numerical marks obtained in these two assessment components.
 Based on the course grades the student’s semester grade point average (GPA) and cumulative point average (CPA) are calculated.

-Upon successful completion of the programme the graduates will be able to:
+Upon successful completion of this program, the students are expected to:

 - Apply fundamental knowledge of science and engineering;